Pbs-naidu/vsd-soc-design-and-planning-nasscom/README.md

-Section 2 – Comparison of Efficient and Inefficient Floorplans & Overview of Standard Cell Libraries (16/03/2024 – 17/03/2024)
+Section 2 – Comparison of Efficient and Inefficient Floorplans & Overview of Standard Cell Libraries

 Conceptual Understanding

 Study the characteristics that distinguish a well-optimized floorplan from a poorly structured one.
 Gain a basic understanding of standard cell libraries and their role in VLSI design.
 Practical Implementation

 Execute design steps using the OpenLANE flow and analyze the outputs at different stages.

 Section 2 – Assigned Tasks

-Perform the floorplanning stage for the picorv32a design using the OpenLANE flow and generate the corresponding output files.
+1)Perform the floorplanning stage for the picorv32a design using the OpenLANE flow and generate the corresponding output files.
-Extract the dimensions from the generated floorplan DEF file and compute the total die area in micrometers.
+2)Extract the dimensions from the generated floorplan DEF file and compute the total die area in micrometers.
-Import the floorplan DEF file into the Magic layout tool and examine the overall floorplan structure.
+3)Import the floorplan DEF file into the Magic layout tool and examine the overall floorplan structure.
-Execute congestion-aware placement for the picorv32a design using OpenLANE and obtain the resulting outputs.
+4)Execute congestion-aware placement for the picorv32a design using OpenLANE and obtain the resulting outputs.
-Load the placement DEF file into Magic and analyze the placement distribution and cell arrangement.
+5)Load the placement DEF file into Magic and analyze the placement distribution and cell arrangement.

 Running Floorplanning in OpenLANE

 Use the OpenLANE flow commands to initiate and complete the floorplanning stage for the design, ensuring all required outputs are successfully generated.